Sage-of-Mirrors/Ocarina-Text-Editor/README.md

 ### Control Tags

 *Ocarina of Time* uses control codes to modify the text as it draws, such as changing the color or inserting special characters.
 In the editor, most of these are represented by text between < and > chevrons.
-Detail information about control tags and how they are used in the editor can be found [here](https://github.com/Sage-of-Mirrors/Ocarina-Text-Editor/wiki/Control-Tags).
+Detailed information about control tags and how they are used in the editor can be found [here](https://github.com/Sage-of-Mirrors/Ocarina-Text-Editor/wiki/Control-Tags).

 ## Textbox Types